18 Exploring data with ggplot2

 size = 2) +

 Beyond the x and y axes, you can map groups of observations to colour, shape, size, transparency, and other visual characteristics.
 This lets you superimpose several groups in a single graph.
-Let’s add smoker status and show it with colour.
+Let’s add the penguin’s species and show it with colour.

 geom_point(alpha = .7, size = 2) +

-In Figure 14.5 we moved the color aesthetic into aes() and mapped it to the smoker variable.
-Because color is now part of the mapping, ggplot2 splits the data by smoker status and draws a separate set of points and a separate fitted line for each group.
-It probably comes as no surprise that smokers appear to incur greater expenses than non-smokers.
+In Figure 18.5 we moved the color aesthetic into aes() and mapped it to the species variable.
+Because color is now part of the mapping, ggplot2 splits the data by species and draws a separate set of points and a separate fitted line for each group.
+A pattern that the single cloud of points hid now stands out: Gentoo penguins are noticeably larger, occupying the upper-right of the plot, while Adélie and Chinstrap penguins overlap at the lower end.

 Scales control how variables are translated into the visual characteristics of the plot.
 Scale functions (which start with scale_) let you adjust that translation.
-Next we’ll change the spacing of the x and y axis tick marks, format the y-axis as dollars, and pick our own colours.
+Next we’ll change the spacing of the x and y axis tick marks and pick our own colours.

 # modify the x and y axes and specify the colours to be used